-• Click the \(\sqrt{\text{button}} \) button.
+Click the button.
 The selection resizing tool will appear:

 - From this dialog box, click the corresponding arrow button to move the starting or ending location of the selected text in the main window.
 Clicking a < button moves the chosen limit of the selection to the left and up while clicking a > button moves this limit to the right and down.
 Repeat the same move several times by clicking and holding the mouse button down.
-Release the mouse button when done. - Once the selection has been adjusted to closely match the text originally associated with this code, click the Apply button to assign this code to the new selection.
+Release the mouse button when done. - · Once the selection has been adjusted to closely match the text originally associated with this Apply button to assign this code to the new selection.